shubham10divakar/javacsvparser/README.md

 # JavaCSVParser

-**JavaCSVParser** is a Java library designed to facilitate the conversion of CSV data fetched via a Python script into various formats, including a List<String>, a JSONArray, or a JSON formatted string.
-It integrates with the PythonScriptExecutor class for executing Python scripts asynchronously to retrieve CSV data and the data is available in Java code to be used for Java Applications.
+**JavaCSVParser** is a Java library designed to facilitate the conversion of CSV data into various formats, including a List<String>, a JSONArray, or a JSON formatted string.
+It integrates the PythonScriptExecutor for executing Python scripts asynchronously to retrieve CSV data and the data is available in Java code to be used for Java Applications.

 ## Features